This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A second degree burn is also called a partial thickness burn.
-Your skin contains 3 layers.
-A second degree burn occurs when the first layer and some of the second layer are burned.
-This type of burn usually heals within 2 to 3 weeks with some scarring.
+A second-degree burn is also called a partial-thickness burn.
+A second-degree burn occurs when the first layer and some of the second layer of skin are burned.
+A superficial second-degree burn usually heals within 2 to 3 weeks with some scarring.
+A deep second-degree burn can take longer to heal.
+A second-degree burn can also get worse after a few days and become a third-degree burn.

 WHILE YOU ARE HERE: